THE PRIESTLY BLESSING AND OTHER FORMULAS FOR SPIRITUAL PROTECTION

 How does it work?

-Each session will be recorded (in audio and video), allowing participants who cannot attend the live sessions to watch or listen at their own convenience.
-The recordings will be shared with all the participants after each session.
+Each session is recorded (in audio and video), allowing participants to watch or listen at their own convenience.

 "I have had the pleasure of studying with Reb Ruth Gan Kagan twice.
 Her classes are engaging for both the intellect and spirit with her generous curated selection of source material that is artfully woven together with assignments and reflective opportunities to apply mystical teachings to everyday spiritual practice."